 An Introduction to the Freight Management System

-Freight management systems are robust and detailed SaaS platform that allows the user to access critical tasks dealing with the procurement and management of shipping services.
-They can be used to set up LTL, FLT, multimodal, intermodal, and even parcel services.
-Everything from ground to express delivery is the domain of the FMS!
+Freight management systems are robust and detailed SaaS platforms that allow you to access critical tasks dealing with the procurement and management of shipping services.
+They can be used to set up:

-It is from within this dashboard that users can find the best carrier rates, schedule pick-ups and deliveries, and even track all moving freight in near real-time.
+It is from within this dashboard that you can find the best carrier rates, schedule pick-ups and deliveries, and even track all moving freight in near real-time.
 Instead of using multiple systems to monitor each of those areas, a Freight Management System condenses it all into one centralized platform.

 Rating Freight Movements